C++ Core Guidelines: Function Definitions

 void h(int&);

-The functions u and s have special ownership semantic. u want to transfer ownership, s wants to share ownership.
-The function s includes a small performance penalty.
+The functions u and s have unique ownership semantics. u want to transfer ownership, s wants to share ownership.
+The function s includes a minor performance penalty.
 The reference counter of the std::shared_ptr has to be increased and decreased.
 This atomic operation takes a little bit of time.

 F.8: Prefer pure functions